-In many organizations it is common to find large numbers of employees suffering from the adverse effects of stress.
+In many organizations it is common to find employees suffering from the adverse effects of stress.
 In the helping field, there are additional factors related to the nature of supporting people that can contribute to compassion fatigue or secondary trauma symptoms.
-Left unmanaged, stress can lead to unproductive patterns and result in loss of focus, motivation and productivity at work.
-This workshop will help participants identify personal stress factors and introduce them to practical methods to successfully manage stress.
-Participants will create a plan for stress management that focuses on resilience and enables them to function at their best.
+Left unmanaged, stress can lead to unproductive patterns and result in loss of focus, motivation, and productivity.
+This workshop will help participants identify personal stress factors and introduce them to practical methods for successfully managing stress.
+Participants will have the opportunity to develop a personalized plan to repair negative effects of stress as well as accelerate their resilience.

 About This Workshop